fly-uc/documentation-and-guidelines/README.md

 # FlyUC Electronics: Documentation and Guidelines
 The purpose of this repository is to house all the necessary guidelines and documentation of the FlyUC, with indepth documentation specifically for Electronics.
-As this repo grow, it will be used to onboard new members and catch up exisiting members on the development process and timeline.
+As this repo grows, it will be used to onboard new members and catch up exisiting members on the development process and timeline.

 ## Available Documentation:
 - Official Documents for the Review Process